ilkcuk/ilkcuk/README.md

 # 💫 About Me:
-im currently lerning on framework im kinda new to everything and my friend help me with something but i dont mind more help
+Im currently learning about framework im kinda new to everything and my friend help me with something but i dont mind more help

 # 💻 Tech Stack: